 Step-by-step directions

-1. Peel eggplant, but keep stem intact, and cut in half lengthwise.
-If using larger eggplant, read post on cutting instructions.
+- Prep the eggplant.
+Peel eggplant, but keep stem intact, and cut in half lengthwise if they are thick.
+You can keep them whole if using Italian eggplants or cut them into thick rounds if using the larger globe eggplant.
 Salt them and let them sit as I explained above to remove the salt from the eggplant.

-8. Add fried eggplant over the stew and top with slices of tomato, if using.
+- Bake.
+Add slices of tomato over the eggplant, if using.
 Cover with foil and bake at 350ºF in the oven for 30 minutes.

 Recipe tips and FAQs